acortelyou/cloud-to-butt/README.md

 team-names
 =============

-Chrome extension that replaces occurrences of team names
+Chrome extension that replaces occurrences of ideological team names with reddit ones

 The Left  → Periwinkle